anokun7/counter-demo/README.md

 cd counter-demo/test
 dockerid=<your dockerid> ./run.sh
 ```
-If anything failes, please check the prerequisites below.
+If anything fails, please check the prerequisites below.
 Else you should be able to hit the URLs specified at the end of the out of `run.sh` above.

 # What you will learn in this demo
 * How `docker build` works.